 Final Thoughts: Talk with Your Wallet

 Delta continues to devalue their award program.
-Award costs on Delta Air lines and partners are constantly increasing in price and Delta miles are harder to earn.
+SkyMiles partner awards costs and Delta Air lines awards are constantly increasing in price and Delta miles are harder to earn.
 As Delta has moved to a revenue based program, earning Delta SkyMiles does not come easy.
 Delta would like to make it impossible or extremely difficult to fly for free.
 As consumers there is not much we can do.
 The one and only thing one can do is stop flying Delta, and stop collecting SkyMiles.
 As long as Delta is profitable, consumers will not win and award devaluations will continue.

 Have you found any other loopholes in Delta’s new two tier pricing?
 If so please share them with readers.